mouradap/bioinformatics_exercise/solutions/exercise_b3/README.md

 Run main command with necessary and optional arguments.
 > python main.py -i input/input.txt -t input/target.txt -o output/output.txt -sep "    "

+## Tests:
+The main algorithm was implemented with test driven development by asserting the example outputs with the example inputs.
+Tests can be ran with:
+> pytest tests/test.py

 ## Assumptions:
 This script assumes you provide only one entry per transcript name in the input file.
 The target file can have multiple queries for the transcript position.